/

 The Role of Diagnostic Imaging

-Diagnostic imaging has revolutionized medicine.
-It has become an indispensable tool in modern healthcare, providing a noninvasive method for diagnosing, managing, and monitoring various medical conditions.
+Diagnostic imaging has revolutionized medicine, becoming an indispensable tool in modern healthcare.
+It offers a noninvasive method for diagnosing, managing, and monitoring various medical conditions.
+The ability to visualize the body’s internal structures with clarity has significantly improved diagnostic accuracy, leading to more effective treatment plans and better patient outcomes.

 The Evolution of Diagnostic Imaging